heathhenley/heathhenley.github.io/content/posts/notes-from-cryptopals-challenges.md

 state IS the hash digest) was really cool.

 ## Set 1 - Basics

+The solutions for this set are in the [set1 solutions](https://github.com/heathhenley/CryptoPals/tree/main/set1).

 This was pretty quick and easy set to go through, but I'm glad I didn't skip it.
 It introduced 'repeating key XOR' and how to break some cyphers 'statistically' using letter frequency.